 Program Overview

-Applicants interested in pursuing a three-year advanced diploma or four-year degree program at the college or university level can apply to the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) program.
+Please Note: If you’re interested in pursuing a three-year advanced diploma or four-year degree program at the college or university level, you should apply to our Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) program.

 Full Description